 Prison authorities barred Le Dinh Luong's family from visiting with him on September 17, 2019, even though it was the normal visiting time.
 They did not give a reason for the denial, and the family is concerned that Luong maybe being disciplined behind bars.
 The family members had traveled from as far away as Ho Chi Minh City (Luong is in Ba Sao prison camp in the northern Ha Nam province) for the visit.
 This was the second time they were prohibited from visiting.

 Le Dinh Luong was one of several activists attacked by plainclothes police and unidentified persons in August 2015 after attending the celebration of recently-released political prisoner Tran Minh Nhat.

 Several UN Rapporteurs released a letter expressing concern about the arrests and detentions of Nguyen Bac Truyen, Truong Minh Duc, Nguyen Trung Ton, Pham Van Troi, Nguyen Van Tuc, and Le Dinh Luong.
 They highlighted the issue that these arrests took place during a concerted crackdown on human rights activists and point out that Vietnam has international obligations to protect universal freedoms, such as the rights to freedom of expression and assembly.

-Human Rights Watch called for his release ahead of the previously-scheduled trial, noting that Luong has been denied due process, lacking a lawyer for almost the entire first year of his detention.
+Human Rights Watch called for his release ahead of his previously-scheduled trial, noting that Luong had been denied due process, lacking a lawyer for almost the entire first year of his detention.